 MA in Design Criticism

 Applicants are considered on an individual basis.
 Transcripts of all undergraduate and any graduate work must be submitted.
 In addition to the Graduate College minimum requirements, applicants must meet the program requirements as listed below.
-For more information on the School of Architecture application instructions, please be sure to carefully review: http://arch.uic.edu/graduate-admissions.
+See the School of Architecture website for the most up-to-date application requirements.

-- Baccalaureate Field Applicants may have an undergraduate degree in any field.
+Baccalaureate Field of Study: No restrictions.
+Applicants with an undergraduate degree in any field may apply.

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

-- Deadlines The application deadline for this program is earlier than the Graduate College deadline; for information on current deadlines, please see: http://arch.uic.edu/graduate-admissions.
+Deadlines: The application deadline for this program is earlier than the Graduate College deadline; for information about current deadlines, please see the School of Architecture website.